KQM-git/TCL/docs/evidence/equipment/artifacts.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_936689990153408512_936792177617563698_transcript-ohc-will-not-shatter.html)

 **Finding:**
-4OHC's Physical damage is not a blunt hit and will not shatter Frozen enemies.
+4OHC's Physical damage is not a blunt hit and will not Shatter Frozen enemies.

 **Evidence:**
 [YouTube](https://youtu.be/_G8PiYPfGzQ)